ReCodEx/utils/solution-downloader/README.md

 An ordered dictionary describing how the output manifest CSV file will be formatted.
 Each item of the dictionary corresponds to one column, the key holds the column name and the values are references to the metadata of the solutions.

-### Referening solution metadata
+### Referencing solution metadata

 In some configurations (e.g., path or manifest), a user can reference data attributes related to the solution.
-An attribute reference is a string of keys separated by dots which navigate the *metadata structure* created for each processed solution.
+An attribute reference is a string of keys separated by dots that navigate the _metadata_ structure* created for each processed solution.
 The metadata holds the following top-level keys:

 - `group` -- [entity representing the group](https://github.com/ReCodEx/api/blob/master/app/model/view/GroupViewFactory.php) in which the exercise assignment was placed (and where the solution is submitted)
 - `assignment` -- [entity representing the assignment](https://github.com/ReCodEx/api/blob/master/app/model/view/AssignmentViewFactory.php) (i.e., an instance of an exercise)